 Never assume that your application will be run only in specific environments.
 Your application might be used in settings that you did not expect, especially when the application becomes popular.
 Assume instead that your code will run in hostile environments, and design, write, and test your code accordingly.

 Products and systems designed and built with security as a prime feature are more robust than those written with security as an afterthought.
 Secure products are also more immune to media criticism, more attractive to users, and less expensive to and support and upgrade.

-Calls to some functions can produce unwanted security vulnerabilities if they are used incorrectly, banning their use does not necessarily produce secure code.
+Many people tout certain APIs as dangerous.
+Although calls to some functions can produce unwanted security vulnerabilities if they are used incorrectly, banning their use does not necessarily produce secure code.
 Nevertheless, some software projects have obtained measurable gains in security by banning functions that are difficult to use safely, as one of many secure-development practices.
 For more information, see Appendix A of the Microsoft Press book, "Writing Secure Code" by Michael Howard and David LeBlanc.

-Most security issues result from trusting input without adequately verifying it.
+The most important thing to understand in any discussion of dangerous APIs is that most security issues result from trusting input without adequately verifying it.
 Make sure that you trace data as it comes into your code and question the implications of operations on that data.
 You can write secure code by using most functions if the data inputs are well-formed and checked for trustworthiness.